mounter7/slpa-ect/README.md

+# ECT STAF

-# ECT STAFFUsed to collect data from staff members in the office.
+FUsed to collect data from staff members in the office.

 [Visit project](https://gdoop.us/slpa-ect)